ISAITB/docs-services/source/processing/index.rst

     }

 Parts of this implementation are abstracted (e.g. the session management details, the reading of ZIP entries through a ``zipReader`` component) but the use of sessions should be clear.
-Basically in each ``process`` call you receive the session ID that you can leverage to associate different calls and to cache shared state.
-Finally, note that in such a service implementation it would be important to have a correct implementation of the ``endTransaction`` operation to correctly clear obsolete state.
+Basically in each ``process`` call you receive the session identifier that you can leverage to associate different calls and to cache shared state.
+Finally, note that in such a service implementation it would be important to have a correct implementation of the ``endTransaction`` [REF] operation to correctly clear obsolete state.

 endTransaction
 ~~~~~~~~~~~~~~

-The ``endTransaction`` operation is the counterpart of ``beginTransaction``.
-It is used when a processing transactions is considered as completed, either because it
+The ``endTransaction`` operation is the counterpart of ``beginTransaction`` [REF].
+It is used when a processing transaction is considered as completed, either because it
 was explicitly ended or because the relevant test session was terminated.

 The processing service here is not expected to do much except from cleaning up any state that was being maintained for the session.
 If of course the service was not
 maintaining sessions the implementation of this operation will be empty.

-An ``endTransaction`` implementation from a service that is designed to work with sessions would not differ much from the following example:
+An ``endTransaction`` implementation for a service that is designed to work with sessions would typically resemble the following example:

 .. code-block:: java